Diagnostic Cardiac Sonography - 717

 - Participate in extensive unpaid clinical placements with affiliated clinical agencies.

 All accepted applicants are required to complete certain requirements prior to clinical placement and are responsible for the associated costs.
-Details about pre-placement requirements will be emailed to you once you accept your offer of admission.
+Details about pre-placement requirements can be found on MyMohawk once accepted into the program.
+Please check the Preplacement Services on MyMohawk for details regarding deadlines.

-For more information regarding the 900 hour Diagnostic Cardiac Sonography clinical placement, please contact christine.portwood [at] mohawkcollege.ca (subject: Clinical%20Placement%20Inquiry, body: Hello%20Christine%2C%0A%0A) (the clinical placement specialist.)
+For more information regarding the Diagnostic Cardiac Sonography clinical placement, please contact christine.portwood [at] mohawkcollege.ca (subject: Clinical%20Placement%20Inquiry, body: Hello%20Christine%2C%0A%0A) (the clinical placement specialist).

 Your future career options